 - Swimsuit for an after-hike swim in the sea

 Samaria gorge hike

-In the beginning of the hike make sure you capture the views of the surrounding mountains and the Gorge below.
+At the beginning of the hike make sure you capture the views of the surrounding mountains and the Gorge below.
 The trail will lead you downwards from now on, and the views will be different there.

-While on the trail, you may notice some strange plants, or even some of the Cretan goats.
+While on the trail, you may notice some strange plants or even some of the Cretan goats.
 It is easier to spot the goats because of their bells – even if you don’t see one, you may still hear the bells ring somewhere up in the nearest mountain.

 There are numerous resting places with toilets on the trail, as well as many trash bins.
 As this is a National Park, avoid littering.

-In the middle of the Gorge there are remains for Samaria village, which was abandoned by the last inhabitants to make way for the park.
+In the middle of the Gorge, there are remains for Samaria village, which was abandoned by the last inhabitants to make way for the park.
 There are still some stone housing remains, and a possibility for the hikers to get some food and drink.

-Along the way you may notice some men walking with mules.
+Along the way, you may notice some men walking with mules.
 This is a service for picking up hikers along the way if they have an accident and aren’t able to continue the trail on their own.

 The last three kilometers of the hike are outside of the park, so the trail gets wider, surrounded with bright flowers and small houses of the locals.